camilne9/election_analytics_blog/posts/narrative.md

 # The Data

-To explore this media narrative, I will be using the county by county results from the 2020 election [^1].
-I also I have the margin (in percentage points) in each county in the 2016 election.
+To explore this media narrative, I will be using the county by county results from the 2020 election.[^1] I also I have the vote margin (in percentage points) for each county in the 2016 election.
 Combining these two data sets, I will be compare the margin between Republicans and Democrats in each county to find the **change in the Democratic margin from 2016 to 2020**.
 The fact that I am considering the *Democratic margin* simply means that if the Republicans performed better in 2020 than 2016 the value will be negative.

 In terms of demographic data, I have information about the **demographic composition of each county in 2016**.
 In particular, know the percentage of the population that is Hispanic in each county.
 I do not have this data for 2020, but I can reasonably assume that the 2016 data is a suitable proxy for this data.
 I also have the **demographic breakdown of each state** from 2016.

-Just to verify, in a simple way, the data I am working with is accurate, we can check to make sure the the result in each state matches the actual election results:
+To verify, in a simple way, the data I am working with is accurate, we can check to make sure the the result in each state matches the actual election results:

 ![verification of data](../figures/media_narrative_figures/verifying_data.png)